 4. Dry the Area

 Use your microfiber cloths to dry the area thoroughly.
-If you find there is still an odor lingering and/or a stain still present, repeat the process.
+If you find an odor lingering and a stain still present, repeat the process.

 As a pet parent, you know that accidents will happen.
 As a rule, it’s best to clean accidents before they set too long.
 Sometimes, however, that’s not possible.
 If dog vomit sits for a while on your hardwood floor, it may be harder to remove.
 You may need to repeat the steps a few times to eradicate the stain, and if you can’t seem to remove it, you may want to consider calling a professional.